 Every employee and employer relationship is different.
-Every person has a different conversations when they are hired.
+Every person has different conversations when they are hired.

 Some people believe they are following rules and guidelines defined by the IRS.
 Other employees have written contracts and some workers make verbal agreements.

-This means your specific situation should not be compared with co-worker, friend or family members.
+This means your specific situation should not be compared with a co-worker, friend or family members.